 Nick Korbit

-Prior to starting my PhD, I was working on autonomous delivery robots at Starship Technologies and modeling risk at CompatibL.
+Prior to starting my PhD, I worked on autonomous delivery robots at Starship Technologies and risk modeling at CompatibL.

 Email / Google Scholar / GitHub / LinkedIn